HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: HiRO-ACE Overview

 \subsubsection{Accurate km-scale spatial pattern of time-mean precipitation}

-Second, HIRO-ACE should ideally be able to replicate the km-scale spatial pattern of time-mean precipitation from X-SHiELD, even in regions of complex geography, to within fluctuations due to internal weather variability.
-Figures \ref{fig:west_coast_time_mean}a-b compare the spatial pattern of annual-mean precipitation over the western U.S. for a single 1-year ACE2S simulation against coarsened X-SHiELD data over the same year, while Figures \ref{fig:west_coast_time_mean}c-e compare the corresponding downscaled HiRO-ACE, HiRO PP, and target X-SHiELD fields.
+Second, HiRO-ACE should be able to replicate the km-scale spatial pattern of time-mean precipitation from X-SHiELD, even in regions of complex geography, ideally to within fluctuations due to internal weather variability.
+Figures \ref{fig:west_coast_time_mean}a-b compare the spatial pattern of annual-mean precipitation over the western U.S. for a single 1-year ACE2S simulation against coarsened X-SHiELD data over the 2023 hold-out year.
 The ACE2S free-running simulation captures the overall character of the annual-mean precipitation features seen in coarsened X-SHiELD.
-It is slightly drier than X-SHiELD in the southwestern U.S., but this difference lies within the bounds of internal variability (see \ref{sec:noise-floor}).
+However, there is a slight dry bias in the southwestern U.S. compared to coarsened X-SHiELD.
+The natural internal variability of precipitation averaged over this one-year hold-out period is too large to test if this bias is meaningful.
+A longer ACE2S simulation discussed in Section \ref{sec:ace2s-results} suggests that it is partly due to model bias.

+Figures \ref{fig:west_coast_time_mean}c-e compare the corresponding downscaled HiRO-ACE, HiRO PP, and target X-SHiELD fields.
+The HiRO PP time mean is virtually indistinguishable from the X-SHiELD target, showing most of the bias is a result of the 1-year ACE2S differences from X-SHiELD for this region.
+The dry bias from ACE2S in the southwestern U.S. leads to a decrease in the time-mean precipitation on the windward side of this region's orography in the time-mean HiRO-ACE map.

 Although both HiRO and ACE are trained globally, the detailed spatial pattern of the downscaled 3 km annual-mean precipitation from both models is remarkably accurate over the complex topography of this region.
+Global time-mean and bias maps (SI Fig. S2 and S3) for HiRO-ACE and HiRO PP over the 2023 hold out period show characteristics similar to this regional analysis, that is, small global mean biases with larger HiRO-ACE pattern errors due to the ACE2S and X-SHiELD mismatch.
+We further discuss the holdout 2023 and 10-year biases of HiRO-ACE and HiRO PP in Section \ref{sec:hiro-ace-time-mean}.